-Mark Lee is a professional speaker, mentor, facilitator, author, blogger and debunker.
+Mark Lee is a professional speaker, author and mentor.

-– A conference speaker – focusing on the professions and helping audience members to STAND OUT and be more successful without investing a fortune in time or money on marketing and branding.
+– A conference speaker – focusing on the accountancy profession and helping audience members to STAND OUT and be more successful without investing a fortune in time or money on marketing and branding.
 He is an entertaining and memorable speaker with serious intent and a great sense of humour.

 – Highly rated – You can read what other says about Mark’s performance as a professional speaker here >>>